-A cardiac surgeon at the Cleveland Clinic Heart + Vascular Institute, ranked highest volume with best quality outcomes, Dr. Johnson performs 4,000+ heart surgeries yearly and actively pursues research interests in minimally invasive aortic valve surgery and interventions, complex valve disease, and transcatheter interventions for valvular heart disease.
+Dr. Johnson, a cardiac surgeon at the Cleveland Clinic Heart + Vascular Institute, ranked the highest volume with the best quality outcomes.
+He performs 4,000+ heart surgeries yearly and actively pursues research interests in minimally invasive aortic valve surgery and interventions, complex valve disease, and transcatheter interventions for valvular heart disease.
 An avid outdoorsman with early experiences in carpentry, welding, and design, Dr. Johnston’s deep engagement with the pursuit of mastery as a leader of surgical teams tendered early conversations about human performance in medicine that became the genesis of Arena Labs.
 Dr. Johnston attended Harvard Medical School and went on to Massachusetts General Hospital for his Residency.
 He serves on the Medical Board of Beyond Limits and brings his experience in big data analytics to work in healthcare.

 Vice Admiral (Ret.)
-Mike LeFever, USN, has over 45 years of public and private sector leadership in high risk, complex environments and building high performance teams.
+Mike LeFever, USN, has over 45 years of public and private sector leadership in high risk, complex environments and building high-performance teams.
 Mike’s leadership was directly responsible for numerous significant achievements that protected and enhanced the national security of the United States.
-He currently serves as Chief Executive Officer for Concentric Advisors, a risk management consultancy that specializes in delivering strategic security and intelligence services and as a senior advisor and mentor for leaders in private industry.
+He currently serves as Chief Executive Officer for Concentric Advisors, a risk management consultancy that specializes in delivering strategic security and intelligence services, and as a senior advisor and mentor for leaders in the private industry.

 Chief Financial Officer

 Chris May is a finance, strategy, and operations professional with a deep understanding of the crossroads between business and government, and a broad spectrum of professional experiences.
-Chris started his career serving as an analyst at a NYC-based hedge fund where he learned the intricacies of Wall Street, investment management, and the importance of an attractive discounted cash flow model.
-During the financial crisis of 2009 Chris moved to a global public affairs and business advisory firm, BGR Group, in Washington, DC serving as deputy to the Chief Financial Officer.
-It was here that Chris was introduced to operating a multi-functional organization with global presence and a broad blue chip clientele.
+Chris started his career serving as an analyst at an NYC-based hedge fund where he learned the intricacies of Wall Street, investment management, and the importance of an attractive discounted cash flow model.
+During the financial crisis of 2009, Chris moved to a global public affairs and business advisory firm, BGR Group, in Washington, DC, serving as deputy to the Chief Financial Officer.
+It was here that Chris was introduced to operating a multi-functional organization with a global presence and a broad blue-chip clientele.
 In 2010 Chris was accepted into the prestigious Finance Leadership Development Program at Lockheed Martin Corporation.
 At Lockheed Martin, Chris served in a variety of roles and projects spanning financial planning & analysis, mergers & acquisitions, business development, government affairs, contracts, investor relations, and corporate accounting.
-In 2013, Chris was recruited as Chief Financial Officer of a fast growing boutique consulting and advisory firm where he worked hand in hand with the Founder & CEO to create and implement firm-wide strategies, internal controls and best-practices that streamlined the business and ultimately led to substantial growth and profitability.
+In 2013, Chris was recruited as Chief Financial Officer of a fast-growing boutique consulting and advisory firm.
+He worked hand-in-hand with the Founder & CEO to create and implement firm-wide strategies, internal controls, and best-practices that streamlined the business and ultimately led to substantial growth and profitability.
 Chris currently leverages all of these experiences to operate Quadrant Advisory.

 Director of Content